arackaf/micro-graphql-react/readme.md

 The onMutation option that query options take is an object, or array of objects, of the form `{ when: string|regularExpression, run: function }`

-`when` is a string or regular expression that's tested against each result set of any mutations that finish.
+`when` is a string or regular expression that's tested against each result of any mutations that finish.
 If the mutation has any matches, then `run` will be called with three arguments: an object with these propertes, described below, `{ softReset, currentResults, hardReset, cache, refresh }`; the entire mutation result; and the mutation's variables object.

 <!-- prettier-ignore -->
 | Arg  | Description  |